Sep9

 Extended Sermons

-“Teaches the best we can give our children is not a happy childhood, education, or a secure future, but a Saving relationship with Jesus.” ⇒ At the end of the day it’s not about our child’s grades, batting average, 3.0 GPA, yards per-carry, popularity, athletic scholarship, collage transcripts, class rank.
-It’s not about how well we raised our kids. the values we instilled, or the love and support we provided them.
+“Teaches the greatest gift we can give our children is not a happy childhood, education, or secure future, but a relationship with Jesus.” ⇒ At the end of the day it’s not about our child’s grades, batting average, 3.0 GPA, yards per-carry, popularity, athletic scholarship, collage transcripts, class rank.
+It’s not about how well we raised our kids, the values we instilled, or the love and support we provided them.
 But how are we investing in their souls?
 Because a day they will have stand before Jesus and the only thing that will matter will be, did they come to know the Lord?

-“Even today, as believing parents we’re to be role models and godly examples for our children.
-Are you setting an example for your children by your prayer life, your worship, your bible study, your Church going.
-Are you setting an example by your patience, compassion and forgiveness.”⇒ As believers we have the responsibility of modeling our faith in Jesus so that the younger generation can see that He is worth knowing.
-If my faith does not change my life and cause me to be a better person, my children will pick up on that.
-I can talk about my faith, but if I do not live out my faith, it translates into hypocrisy in the eyes of my children.
+“Even today, as parents it is our responsibility to lead our children to Jesus through daily prayer, church attendance, activities, ministry involvement, bible devotions.
+As parents were responsible in leading our children to Jesus by our faith, commitment, conduct, patience, compassion, and forgiveness”⇒ Kids aren’t stupid, they notice how we act at church and how we act at home.
+If our faith does not change our life and cause us to be a better person, our children will pick up on that.
+We can talk about our faith, but if we do not live out our faith, it translates into hypocrisy in the eyes of our children.
 They are very quick to spot a phony.
 When parents’ lives contradict their professed beliefs, children can become disillusioned with the faith.
 As believers our children are looking up to us, They’re learning from us.
 They’re hanging onto every word we say.
 They’re soaking up everything we do.
 Your kids are going to learn how to read the bible by watching you read the bible.
 Your kids are going to learn how to pray by watching you pray.
 Your kids are going to learn theology by how you study the bible.
 Your kids are going to learn how to spend and invest their money, by how you manage your money.
 Their going to learn from you how to tithe, give, and invest in the Lord.
 Your kids are going to learn the importance of going to church from the way you attend church regularly every Sunday morning.
-Your kids are going to learn from you how to be a good husband, a good wife, a good parent, a good father, a good mother, a good grandparent, etc. by watching you.
+Your kids are going to learn from you how to be a good husband, a good wife, a good parent, a good father, a good mother, a good grandparent by watching you.
 Your kids are going to learn from you what a true professing believer looks like.
 Not the people in your church, not your pastor, not the Sunday school teacher.
 They’re there to guide and grow our children, but we’re the example in leading them to Jesus. (cf. Deut.
 6:4-9, Ps.
 78:1-8)

 More Notes & Applications